That large instrument that looks like a violin could actually be several things.

 The violoncello was thus the smaller sibling of the violone.
 Eventually its name was shortened to just cello and it is now the second largest bowed string instrument commonly in use, after the double bass.

-Often referred to as just the bass, the double bass is the largest bowed string instrument (that is commonly in use today) at 180 cm in total height.
+Often referred to as the upright bass, or just the bass, the double bass is the largest bowed string instrument (that is commonly in use today) at 180 cm in total height.
 Though it is generally considered a member of the violin family, there is some debate.

 But overall, it has more in common with the violin, most notably the internal construction with a sound post and bass bar, which is why it has historically been viewed as the lowest-pitched member of the violin family.